-Reports to: Research Center Manager Senior Research Project Manager Duties:
+Reports to: Research Center Lead (Manager) Senior Research Project Manager Duties:

-The Senior Research Project Manager actively manages transportation research studies that are performed by consulting firms, public agencies, and universities.
+The Senior Research Project Manager actively manages transportation research studies that are performed by experts from consulting firms, public agencies, and universities.
 Studies focus on producing recommendations that will be implemented at ADOT, and address engineering, planning, communication, social science, and other topics relevant to department stakeholders.
-The position ensures the delivery of high quality research by analyzing technical documents, reports, and other work products, and by working effectively with stakeholders.
+The position ensures the delivery of high-quality research by analyzing technical documents, reports, and other work products, and by working effectively with stakeholders.

-- Develops research problem statements in response to customer needs - Assembles and chairs technical advisory committees (TACs) for research studies - Manages the selection and hiring of research consultants - Manages consultant work performed under research contracts; monitors consultant budgets and reviews/approves invoices - Provides technical expertise throughout the research process - Leads the technical review of study deliverables, including the final report, and ensures that requirements of the study scope, schedule, and budget are met - Documents study progress in the ResearchTrack database and shared drive files - As assigned by the Research Center manager, contributes to the development of the SPR-B Work Program, coordinates scoring of the NCHRP ballot, coordinates Arizona's participation in the TRB Minority Fellows program, and performs other tasks
+- Develops research problem statements in response to customer needs - Assembles and chairs technical advisory committees (TACs) for research studies - Manages the selection and hiring of research contractors - Manages contractor work performed under research contracts; monitors contractor budgets and reviews/approves invoices - Provides technical expertise throughout the research process - Leads the technical review of study deliverables, including the final report, and ensures that requirements of the study scope, schedule, and budget are met - Documents study progress in the Research Project Tracking spreadsheet and shared drive files - As assigned by the Research Center manager, contributes to the development of the SPR-B Work Program, coordinates scoring of the NCHRP ballot, coordinates Arizona's participation in the TRB Minority Fellows program, and performs other tasks